 Construction Engineering appeals to people across the globe.
 About 6.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 Bachelor’s Degree Starting Salary

-Note that some of these people may have jobs that are not directly related to a construction engineering degree.
+It is possible that some of these people may have taken positions that were not related to construction engineering.

 Salaries According to BLS

-Construction Engineering majors often go into careers where salaries can range from $93,720 to $113,680 (25th to 75th percentile).
+Average salaries range from $93,720 to $113,680 (25th to 75th percentile) for careers related to construction engineering.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Construction Engineering

 Some degrees associated with construction engineering may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.